HermanMartinus/justsketchme-frontend/_drafts/recipes-for-greatness-an-interview-with-the-creator-of-magical-confectionary.md

 ### Tell us a bit about yourself and your background.

 I am a Japanese manga artist.
-My mother was an animator, so at first I wanted to be an animator.
+My mother was an animator, so at first, I wanted to be an animator.
 But more than that, I wanted to have my own characters drawn, so I decided to become a manga artist.
-I went to bring my work to a publisher and my drawings were immediately accepted, but I was not good at creating stories, so at first I could not make my debut.
+I went to bring my work to a publisher and my drawings were immediately accepted, but I was not good at creating stories, so at first, I could not make my debut.
 However, I developed my ability to draw manga while working as an assistant, and after my debut,

 I continued to study scenario creation and finally became able to create the kind of work I wanted in the last few years.